 Stop using a product immediately if you develop burning, itching, redness, or a rash.
 An armpit detox can’t prevent this irritation.
-It’ll likely only make it more inflamed once you’ve already had a reaction.
+It will likely make it more inflamed if you’ve already had a reaction.

 No one wants to worry about clearing a room with their B.O.
 The promise of odorless pits almost makes holding your arms over your head while the detox mask dries seem worth it.